-In 1993, Wecxsteen joined the Boston Ballet as Principal Dancer and danced all the leading roles of the company’s repertoire, including such classics as Giselle, Coppelia, Swan Lake, The Nutcracker, Don Quixote, Le Corsaire, Petipa’s Raymonda, Paquita and Sleeping Beauty, Cranko’s Eugene Onegin and Taming of the Shrew, Balanchine’s Bugaku, Who Cares? and Serenade.
+In 1993, Wecxsteen joined the Boston Ballet.
+As Principal Dancer, he danced all the leading roles of the company’s repertoire, including classics such as Giselle, Coppelia, Swan Lake, The Nutcracker, Don Quixote, Le Corsaire, Petipa’s Raymonda, Paquita and Sleeping Beauty, Cranko’s Eugene Onegin and Taming of the Shrew, Balanchine’s Bugaku, Who Cares? and Serenade.
 He also worked with Kirov’s ballet masters Natalia Dudinskaya, Sergei Berejnoi and Tatiana Terekhova.

 In 2009, Wecxsteen joined the faculty of the San Francisco Ballet School.
 In 2013, he moved back to Europe to teach at the English National Ballet School for two seasons.
-In June 2015, he integrated the Dutch National Ballet Academy and in 2017 was appointed co-Artistic Coordinator of the European School of Ballet.
+Between 2015 and 2017, he worked as Senior Teacher at the Dutch National Ballet Academy, mainly in charge of the Trainee Program.